tinalexander/tinalexander.github.io/notes/2024/08-august.md

 - **Attribution:** U.S. Department of Agriculture spokesperson
 - **Date:** received August 29, 2024

+> FSIS has suspended inspection at the Boar’s Head establishment in Jarratt, Virginia, which means that it remains closed until the establishment is able to demonstrate it can produce safe product.
+This facility is inspected by the Virginia Department of Agriculture and Consumer Services (VDACS) as part of the Talmadge-Aiken Cooperative Inspection Program, where some states provide federal inspection services.
+As the FOIA documents demonstrate, between August 1, 2023, and July 27, 2024, VDACS inspectors found instances of noncompliance, and the establishment implemented corrective actions in keeping with FSIS regulations.
+FSIS is working closely with VDACS to ensure the establishment has an effective system in place to produce safe food for the public.

 ## Response by FDA about drugmakers using Synapse data